yllvar/n8nquant/README.md

 This collection of workflows is provided for educational and professional use.
 Please ensure compliance with data provider licenses and regulatory requirements when deploying in production environments.

 ---
+**Note:** If n8nQuant workflow saves you time and makes your quant development more efficient, please give a star on GitHub.
+It helps more developers discover this project!

 **Note:** Always test workflows thoroughly in a development environment before deploying to production.
 Monitor performance and adjust configurations based on your specific requirements and data volumes.